Why is your firm named ‘St. Nicholas’?

 You’re located in Jacksonville, Florida – what if I don’t live there?

 Service is the key – as long as you are getting the service and performance that you desire, our main location is irrelevant.
-We are a national firm and have satisfied clients that live in Arizona, California, Georgia, Idaho, Illinois, Indiana, Missouri, Maine, Minnesota, Massachusetts, North Carolina, New York, Colorado, New Jersey, Pennsylvania, and throughout Florida.
+We are a national firm and have satisfied clients that live in Arizona, California, Georgia, Illinois, Indiana, Missouri, Maine, Minnesota, Massachusetts, North Carolina, New York, Colorado, New Jersey, Pennsylvania, and throughout Florida.
 We are committed to providing the best service regardless of your geographical location.

 What is the cost for you to manage my money?